GSGZilch/azureml-v1/README.md

-# EMEA CSA Bootcamp - Azure Machine Learning
+# Azure Machine Learning

-This repo covers all code used in the CSA Bootcamp session of December 2022 on Azure Machine Learning, using the v1 Python SDK.
+This repo covers Azure Machine Learning, using the v1 Python SDK.

 ## Usage